The Best Beer. Ever?

 Then, on the Friday before the Fourth, I saw that B.A., from the Seacoast Beverage Lab, had just Tweeted that he was on his way to Baxter Brewing Co.
 Ouch.
 Salt in the wound.

-I was still smarting a bit from my missed opportunity when I saw another missive from B.A. last week, this time telling me that there was going to be a special beer on tap Thursday night at the Portsmouth Brewery in Portsmouth, N.H.
+I was still smarting a bit from my missed opportunity when I saw another missive from B.A. last week, this time telling me that there was going to be a special beer on tap Thursday night at the Portsmouth Brewery in Portsmouth, New Hampshire.

 The beer was Lagunitas’ Little Sumpin’ Sumpin’ Ale, and there were only going to be eight kegs on tap.
 When they were gone, there wasn’t going to be any more.